Feeds:

 I dreamt of strange, vague, nightmarish, nondescript apocalypses, of dying people everywhere, irradiated, burning from the inside out.
 Of Andy and I trying to get to Jonah.
 It’s hard to breathe, see, or hear.
 All food is gone, and the sun is obscured by black falling snow.
 The car is on empty and finally stops, and a landslide of mud and logs is coming at us, certain death, and I’m trying to handle that but then suddenly we see Jonah in a huge pool.
 A police woman tells me sternly to remove him from the pool.
 “There are carpet crawlers on his raft,” she explains, and is gone.
 Andy and I climb in the pool with Jonah, and Jonah reaches out to grasp one each of our hands, sliding off his raft.
 He pulls us down to the bottom and we can breathe the water and see just fine and are no longer hungry — and the carpet crawlers are, after all, only on the surface.
 Then, slowly, the water drains, and we drown gasping in the air.

 This following the Guster show Friday night at the Capital Theater in Portchester, NY.
 Maybe the significance is we had to sit next to four drunken assclowns who drank and drank and drank, laughing and talking through all the songs because dammit we were in the wayback (second to last row balcony) and they could get away with their obnoxious douchebaggery.
 The girl with the Coach bag asked me to watch her coat in between drinks.
 I wanted to say “You think there are coat thieves back here in the balcony of a Guster show?”
-Her steroid-large leather jacket-clad Italian boyfriend, no matter how deep in conversation with his gf or his text during the songs, paused after every song to hoot and holler, laughing derisively.
+Her steroid-large boyfriend paused his constant texting after every song to hoot and holler, laughing.
 Why are you HERE?
 I wanted to ask them.
 Sigh.
-Maybe I’m just getting old.
+I’m getting old.

 But then the music took over and I forgot about wanting to punch the moron.

 It was an awesome show.
-I even got a few decent pictures from my far-distant visage:
+I even got a few decent pictures from my far-distant perch:

 Ryan and Luke